 - Arrange to go during one of the many events and festivals like the Mavericks Surfing Competition.

-- Get some retail therapy at Harbor Village, a mall only steps from the harbor and Johnson Pier.
+- Get retail therapy at Harbor Village, a mall only steps from the harbor and Johnson Pier.

 When You Go to Half Moon Bay Coastside